The Rule of the Game: Plot

 Ox (Lee Tien-chu) had made a lot of money from killing people, but he had lost the money gambling.
-After his wife Xia (Estrella Chen)—who mans a small diner—had a child, Ox goes to Ji (Ni Min-jan) for his last assignment.
+After his wife Xia (Estrella Chen)—who works at a small diner—had a child, Ox goes to Ji (Ni Min-jan) for his last assignment.
 He tells Ji he'll immigrate with his family after receiving the payment.
 A girl he knew from his gambling days (and likely slept with), Xiu-Xiu (Cheng Hsiu-ying), is staying with Ji apparently as a result of gambling away all her money.
 Ox and Xiu-Xiu dress as a couple and sneak into a Karaoke bar the hit target frequents.
 In an adjacent room to the bathroom, they drill a hole on the wall and successfully assassinate the mob boss using a suppressed gun.

 Ju (Chang Shih) and Turtle (Hsia Ching-ting) are burglars who have collaborated in crimes since their schooldays.
 Turtle is upset that another alumnus Wu (Kao Ming-wei) used his property as a collateral to cheat him of NT$8 million, and they plan to murder him.
 Ju tells Turtle that they need to dig a hole deep enough for the corpse, so they find a spot up on a mountain and begin digging.
-They stop in the eatery manned by Xia for their meals, and Turtle begins to seriously flirt with Xia.
+They stop in Xia's eatery for their meals, and Turtle begins to seriously flirt with Xia.
 But when they are having sex, Ox returns home.